ARPA-SIMC/moncic-ci/doc/image-maintenance.md

 `baseimage`, `baseimage` (and its parent images if any) will be added to the list of images to bootstrap, so the command will be equivalent to running `monci bootstrap baseimage myimage`.

+## Deduplicating common files

+BTRFS can share disk space when files are the same, with copy on write semantics.
+Moncic-CI implements a simple deduplication strategy, offering the kernel to attempt deduplication of every file which has the same pathname and size across OS images.
+This is fast, and safe, since the kernel checks that file contents really are the same before deduplicating them.

+There is a `monci dedup` command to trigger this deduplication across all OS images, and it is also performed automatically at the end of `monci update` runs.